 "There are so many good players in that position, like Timo Werner and Lars Stindl," he insisted.
 "They've been doing an outstanding job."

-The fact remains, though, that Volland is currently outscoring the lot of them, and if his superb form continues it could carry him to the biggest stage of them all.
+The fact remains, though, that Volland is currently scoring as well as all of them, and if his superb form continues it could carry him to the biggest stage of them all.